petechen/BADCAMP2013/sites/README-SYMLINKS.txt

 5. Double check to see that the $databases array in each of your settings files is set correctly for the corresponding database(s) that you set up in step (2).

-6. Finally, install your site.
+6. Install your site.
 I prefer to do it with drush:
     - drush si --accouunt-name="admin" --account-pass="password"

+7. Lastly, review and enable needed modules for this exercies.
+When you get to the backup and migrate settings, you'll want to make sure bam is enabled.
+Again, I like using drush.
+To review:
+    - drush pm-list  (this will show you all modules avaialbe and their status) To enamble backupandmigrate:
+    - drush pm-enable backup_migrate

+    BONUS, get rid of overlay, Drupal core menu, and enable admin_menu
+    - drush pm-disable overlay, menu
+    - drush pm-enable admin_menu

-(Admittedly, I made a few theme changes, substituting the Stanford Engineering theme that I used in the demo for
+(Admittedly, I made a few theme changes, substituting the Stanford Engineering theme that I used in the demo for zem, omega, and adaptive theme since those are publicly available.)